sav-che/TL-2/Authors/Schulze, Johann Heinrich {std. J.H. Schulze}.md

-> [!cite] BHL link: this entry starts at [page 393](https://www.biodiversitylibrary.org/item/104077#page/407/mode/1up) of TL-2 Vol. V.
+> [!cite] BHL link: this entry starts at [page 393](https://www.biodiversitylibrary.org/page/33333532) of TL-2 Vol. V.
 > Supporting pages: [[Abbreviations|abbreviations]], [[Layout key|layout key]].

 ### Author

 Schulze, Johann Heinrich (1687-1744), German (Prussian) botanist; Dr. med.
-Halle 1717; professor of medicine at Halle 1720 and, concurrently, professor of Greek and Arab languages at Altorf 1729; professor of medicine, eloquence and archeology at Halle from 1732-1744. (*J.H.
-Schulze*).
+Halle 1717; professor of medicine at Halle 1720 and, concurrently, professor of Greek and Arab languages at Altorf 1729; professor of medicine, eloquence and archeology at Halle from 1732-1744.
+**Abbreviated name**: *J.H.
+Schulze*

 #### Herbarium and types